ShenLab/CNV-Espresso/README.md

     --overwrite_img False
 ```

 - Option 2.
-Generate images by cluster
+Generate images by a cluster
 Note: please modify the path of script in the `cluster_images.sh` file at first.

 ```bash